deepesh-verma/deepesh-verma/README.md

-### Hi there, I am Deepesh Verma 👋
+### Hi there, I'm Deepesh Verma 👋

 I have extensively worked on enterprise application development and have a strong career of 8 years.
 I have been building cloud native sophisticated software at agile speed in the companies such as J.P.
 Morgan.

-Currently I am working as a Software Enginner in Walmart.
+Currently I am working as a Software Enginner in Walmart's Food Safety India team.

 I have done open source contribution to spring-retry and spring-kafka projects, and was a speaker at the Hyperledger Global Forum 2021.